Le-Long/libraryAPI/README.md

 # libraryAPI
-restful API for the web of the library club
+Restful API for the web of the library club.
+Address: https://protected-hollows-90691.herokuapp.com

 Run:
 - Require Python 3, Django and djangorestframework